-In addition, all of the associated environmental permits relating to JCM were included with the acquisition.
+All of the associated environmental permits relating to JCM were included with the acquisition.
 These permits require the completion of certain reclamation and closure obligations, which were recorded as a long-term asset retirement obligation and as at December 31, 2016 these obligations had an estimated present value of \$4,300,834.
-The increase in the asset retirement obligation of \$1,001,782 for the year ended December 31, 2016 was due to a change in the estimated liability of \$918,954 primarily related to an increase in the estimated inflation rate from 0.70% to 2.07%.
-In addition, there was \$82,828 of accretion expense related to the ARO for the year ended December 31, 2016.

-As a part of the Companies process of revising and updating of the JCM operating and reclamation permits, during the fourth quarter of 2017, the Company performed an updated analysis of the estimated JCM reclamation costs resulting in an estimated present value liability of \$9,179,928.
+As a part of the Companies process of revising and updating of the JCM operating and reclamation permits, during the fourth quarter of 2017, the Company performed an updated analysis of the estimated JCM reclamation costs resulting in an estimated present value liability of \$9,179,928 at December 31, 2017.
 This updated analysis resulted in an increase to the ARO liability of \$4,761,267 primarily for the reclamation of the existing shutdown JCM heap leach stockpile.
 The Company does not anticipate incurring any of the JCM reclamation costs until the end of the projected Gunnison Project operations.
-The Company recorded \$117,827 of accretion expense related to the ARO for the year ended December 31, 2017.
+The Company recorded \$62,883 of accretion expense related to the ARO for the three-month period ended March 31, 2018.